 Instructions

-1. Add the artichokes, avocado, lime juice, cumin, basil and salt and pepper to a food processor.
-Blend until smooth, set aside.
+• Add the artichokes, avocado, lime juice, salt and pepper to a food processor.
+Blend until smooth.
+Taste and add more salt and pepper if needed, set aside.